SPKcoding/A3_Epoch_ESVP/README.md

 ```
 * Copy the folder `epoch.Mapname\SPKcode` from this package into the root of your `epoch.Mapname`
 * Open the file `epoch.Mapname\SPKcode\ESVP\config.sqf` in your mission and customize the client functions to your wishes.
 Read the self-explaining comments
+* If you wish to prohibit chopping trees while in safezones, copy the file `epoch.Mapname\epoch_code\compile\functions\EPOCH_fnc_playerFired.sqf` to the same directory in your missionfile (overwrite the existing one)
 * Once you are ready with customization, repack your missionfile `epoch.Mapname` and upload it back to your server

 <br/>